L1apps/taskbox/about.md

 *   **Add Task:** Type in the input field at the bottom of a list and press Enter.
 *   **Edit:** Click any task text to edit it inline.
 *   **Complete:** Click the checkbox.
 Completed tasks move to the bottom or are hidden via the "Checkbox" icon toggle.
+*   **Custom Order:** Toggle the "Box List" icon to enable manual sorting.
+Use Up/Down arrows to reorder tasks exactly as you wish.
+(Note: Custom Sort is disabled in most Global Views).
 *   **Importance:** Click the flag icon to cycle through Low (Gray), Medium (Yellow), and High (Red) importance.
 *   **Pin:** Click the pin icon to stick the task to the top of the list, regardless of sorting.
 *   **Dependencies:** Use the dropdown on the right of a task to select a prerequisite.
 You cannot complete a task until its dependency is finished.